andychucs/conning_tower/README.md

 Donwload :[Home Page](https://conntower.github.io/#/)

-APK for Android, IPA for for iOS/iPadOS need sideloading.
+APK for Android, IPA for for iOS/iPadOS/macOS(as iPad) need sideloading.

 ## ConningTower for iOS